YuShaoSu/emergenz/README.md

 ## 📄 **License**

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+---

 ## 🆘 **Emergency Information**